 STLA Medium platform

-The DS 4 concept could preview the company’s new production EV that will go on sale in 2024.
-This model will be Stellantis’ first model based on the STLA Medium platform.
-STLA Medium platform-based EVs will get 125-180 kW electric drive modules and 87-104 kWh battery packs (gross).
-The range will be as much as 700 km or 440 miles.
+The new DS concept could preview the company’s new production EV that will go on sale in 2024.
+This model will be Stellantis’ first model based on the STLA Medium platform, which would be used on future Alfa Romeo and DS products.
+Most STLA Medium platform-based EVs will get 125-180 kW electric drive modules and 87-104 kWh battery packs (gross).
+A few models could get high-power, 150-330 kW EDUs instead, but with the same battery packs.
+The range will be as much as 700 km or 435 miles.
 Obviously, this DS model may not have the best possible parameters, but at least we know the capabilities of the platform.

 Currently, the DS 3 Crossback E-Tense is the only EV in the DS line-up, priced starting at GBP 34,000.